• Skip to main content

 You get to live in one of the most beautiful EU countries

 Portugal consistently ranks as one of the top Expat countries in Europe and the world.
-And, even though you don’t have to be resident of Portugal, it is not a hardship!
+And, even though you don’t have to be a resident of Portugal, it is not a hardship!
 Check out our article on Living in Portugal for all the reasons why.

 Portugal’s Golden Visa Facts